 245.247.
 If for any reason the KG is not validly constituted by the commencement of construction works, then notwithstanding conditions 232 and 238 above, the Consent Holder shall be responsible for carrying out works in lieu of the Kaitiaki Fund until such time as the KG is validly constituted.
 The works shall be of equivalent value as required by condition 232, for the purposes set out in conditions 245 and 246.
 The Consent Holder shall consult with the Council prior to undertaking the works; and following completion of the works shall inform the Council.
-To avoid doubt, if the Consent Holder undertakes works pursuant to this clause, it shall not be responsible for also making the Kaitiaki Fund payments pursuant to condition 232.
+To avoid doubt, if the making the Kaitiaki Fund payments pursuant to condition 232.